Jaleb Khan: Personal life

+The people of Mewat gave Jaleb Khan the honorific title of Baba (meaning father or respected elder) due to his simplistic lifestyle.
+He was also known for promoting Hindu-Muslim unity in his region of Hathin, which has the significantly higher Hindu population compared to other areas of the Mewat region of Haryana.

 Political career

 Chaudhary Jaleb Khan contested the Haryana Legislative Assembly elections in 1996 independent where he earned 10069 votes and came in third position.
 Then he contested again in 2005 under the Indian National Congress where he lost by a margin of 8,830 ballots against the independent candidate, Harsh Kumar.
 It was in 2009 where he finally defeated Harsh Kumar despite himself being independent and Harsh Kumar receiving the Indian National Congress ticket by a margin of 6473 votes garnering a total of 29.59% of the total ballots in the Hathin constituency that year.

-Khan had a successful political career being elected as a Chief Parliamentary Secretary in the Government of Haryana.
+Jaleb Khan had a successful political career being elected as a Chief Parliamentary Secretary in the Government of Haryana under Bhupinder Singh Hooda's second ministry in Haryana.